The Jury System

 The role of the jury varies between civil and criminal cases.
 In a criminal trial, the role of the jury is to decide ‘questions of fact’ while the judge decides ‘questions of law’.
-Whether a particular blow killed a person is a question of fact.
-Whether the killing of that person by means of that blow is murder or manslaughter is a question of law.
 The jury will decide such questions by considering the evidence presented in the court.
 The jury will listen to witnesses and view the ‘exhibits’, that is, physical evidence such as weapons, fingerprints, documents or blood-stained clothing.
 After being ‘addressed’ by the lawyers on both sides of the case and listening to the ‘directions’ from the judge about the law, the jury will then retire to ‘consider the evidence’ and reach a ‘verdict’.
 In civil cases juries will sometimes decide on the amount of compensation.
 In defamation trials they may also make findings of fact.

 Many aspects of jury duty are regulated by the Juries Act 2003 (Tas).
 Under the Act all people listed on the Electoral Roll between 18 and 70 years of age are liable for service as jurors.
 Persons who have been sentenced to imprisonment for a period of three months or more (including suspended sentences) in the previous five years, or are on bail, probation or performing community service, are not qualified to serve as jurors.
 The sheriff of the court can disqualify a person from acting as juror in the case of mental or physical disability or where the juror cannot understand English.
 A wide range of those who work in the justice system and their spouses, such as judges, magistrates, court officials, police and prison officers and lawyers, as well as those working in essential services such as senior public servants, members of parliament, doctors, dentists, opticians, physiotherapists, chemists, vets, nurses, academics, teachers, pilots and air crews, and masters, skippers and crews of merchant ships and fishing vessels are exempt from jury service.
 The sheriff can also excuse those who have a ‘reasonable excuse’ including a ‘family responsibility’ which involves caring for other persons, or those who have served on a jury in the past three years.